High Blood Pressure (Hypertension)

 What causes high blood pressure?

 In most cases, high blood pressure has no known direct cause.
 This is primary—or essential—hypertension.
 It usually develops slowly over the course of time.
 Instead of a direct cause, there are indirect causes, such as age-related changes in blood vessels, various lifestyle habits, and genetic predisposition.
+Scientists have identified dozens of genes associated with high blood pressure.

 High blood pressure can also develop due to an underlying condition or medication.
 This is secondary hypertension.
 It tends to occur more suddenly than primary hypertension.